-Required natural sciences and mathematics courses: A minimum of seven courses (26 hours)
+Required natural sciences and mathematics courses: A minimum of eight courses (27 hours)

-Chemistry - eight hours (two courses in sequence each with a laboratory.); microbiology - four hours (Belhaven's course with a laboratory.); human anatomy and physiology - six to eight hours (two courses in sequence); nutrition; and college algebra.
+Chemistry I with lab - four hours; either Biology with lab or Chemistry II with lab - four hours; microbiology with lab - four hours; human anatomy and physiology - six to eight hours (two courses in sequence); college algebra - three hours; and statistics - 3 hours; introduction to Computer - 3 hours.
 Science survey courses or courses for non-science majors are not acceptable for transfer credit.
+Some Belhaven courses require prerequisites.